*** PLEASE BE ADVISED SHERIFF’S SALES HAVE BEEN ADJOURNED FOR ONE WEEK DUE TO INCLEMENT WEATHER. ***

 Sheriff's Sales are held as an open auction.
 The Attorney for the Plaintiff will start the bidding at $100.00.
 The bidding will continue until the highest bid is reached, and the highest bidder will be the purchaser.
 The Plaintiff's attorney normally does not allow the bid to go for less than the Judgment amount due his client.
 He will bid until he has reached his Upset Price.
 An Upset Price is the total of the Judgment due, interest, attorney's costs, Sheriff's fees, advertising costs and commissions.
 Once the attorney has reached his Upset Price he may stop bidding and the highest bidder, thereafter, will be the successful bidder.

-The Sheriff’s Sales are held on Wednesday, at 2:00 PM,
+The Sheriff’s Sales are held on Wednesdays at 2 p.m. at:

 The Sheriff's Sales are advertised for four weeks every Tuesday in the Trenton Times and the Trentonian prior to sale.
 On the fourth and final week of advertising, the property is sold on that Wednesday if the sale has not been adjourned.
 The Plaintiff's attorney may adjourn as many times as is necessary for any reason.